Vikas Gupta Lashes Out At Hina’s Fan Who Attributed Karan Patel’s Wife’s Miscarriage To His KARMA!

 The User Is Vikas’ Fan!

-A fan who feels, the user was Vikas' fan tweeted, "Before reacting better know the facts that she is your fan Vikas and is just keeping an opinion she isn't Hina fan and if you have the voice to speak for ur friend Karan who has been through this phase u should also have had the voice to condem him for the filth he spoke for Hina." - (sic)
+A fan who feels the user was Vikas' fan tweeted, "Before reacting better know the facts that she is your fan Vikas and is just keeping an opinion she isn't Hina fan and if you have the voice to speak for ur friend Karan who has been through this phase u should also have had the voice to condem him for the filth he spoke for Hina." - (sic)

+Well, we feel the user's comment was indeed insensitive and fans should think before they tweet, as it might hurt the celebrities as well!

+What do you think, did Vikas Gupta do the right thing by lashing out at the Twitter user who made insensitive comment against Karan Patel?
+Hit the comment box to share your views.

 Captured Together!
 Madhubala Actors Drashti Dhami & Vivian Dsena Click Selfie, The Pic Goes Viral!